top of page

 — On page 47, we learn that Riley rode the outlaw trail with the Colburn gang for two years.
 That makes him not more than eighteen when the main action starts.
 Yet, for the remainder of the novel, he acts, and is regarded as, a fully grown man.
 One of the characters, upon meeting Riley for the first time, judges that “This man had been up the creek and over the mountain—he was no average man.”
 (Page 22.)
 Moreover, he has somehow acquired expertise in ranching and cattle.
 (Pages 36, 106.)
 Where, when, and how Riley gained this knowledge is a mystery.
 Surely he didn’t get it from his pa when they were living on that little two-by-four place down on the Brazos, running a few cows.
 Incongruously, Riley has also acquired a prissy way of talking, at least around Marie.
 He goes from dropping his G’s for the first nine chapters of Dark Canyon to saying “shall” three times in the space of a half page in Chapter Ten; “I shall build the house,” “I shall send for as many as I can think of,” and “I shall want you here . . . always.”

 Fact is, Gaylord Riley is a cipher.
 He saw his mother, then his father, killed by frontier violence, and he killed three men before he was sixteen.
 Following that, he fell in with a gang of robbers, who acted as his surrogate parents for two years.
 And yet, we get no sense whatsoever that Riley has paid a psychological price for all that trauma.
-Louis L’Amour heroes are a stoic lot as a rule, but Gaylord Riley seems to lack any humanity at all.
+Louis L’Amour heroes are a stoic lot as a rule, but Gaylord Riley seems to lack any humanity.
 We don’t expect a lot of feelings and emotions from L’Amour, but it’s hard to relate to someone with no emotional life at all.
 It’s as if L’Amour hung a bunch of leading-man attributes on a clothes rack and sent it out to perform, without bothering to hire a human to inhabit them.

 The take-away?
 Dark Canyon is not a bad read, and true Louis L'Amour fans won't want to skip it, but if you want a better take on the noble outlaw theme, you might prefer the Gilbert and Sullivan version.